It all started with a ‘bug.’

 Just a couple of weeks in, the Chinese lies were being exposed, and the WHO was its early accomplice.
 The President ordered all flights into and from China to be canceled.
 He was mocked and criticized for the decision.
 Many on the left called him a xenophobe and a host of other criticisms aimed in defense of the Chinese.
 In many cases, hindsight can be the victor, and in the end, the President made the right decision.
 He managed to stop the bleeding, but it was already too late.
 Leaders from the Chinese government, or their designees, flew citizens infected to all corners of the globe to spread its mayhem.
 The plan was already in play.
 During their scheme to poison the planet, the Chinese were secretly hoarding masks, ventilators, and other medical equipment and supplies for their own, but withheld shipment of these supplies to other parts of the world.
 Even though a few of those companies that manufactured those items were U.S. companies doing business within China’s borders, they were refused shipment of those products outside the mainland.
 The rat was already shedding its stench.

 On January 4, WHO announced that a “cluster” of pneumonia cases had broken out in Wuhan, the Hubei province of China.
 Within a couple of weeks, on January 19, 2020, the first known case of COVID-19 had reached our shores.

-As the virus spread and folks started to die, both of those agencies, the WHO, and the CDC changed their tune.
+As the virus spread and folks started to die.
+Both agencies, the WHO and the CDC, began to change their tune.
 The Chinese broke their silence, not because they wanted to, but they had to.
 They were caught with their hands in the cookie jar and had to fess up, but not entirely.

 “Never let a good crisis go to waste.”